virgesmith/neworder/docs/examples/infection.md

 {{ include_snippet("examples/infection/infection.py") }}

-with this spatial domain implementation:

-{{ include_snippet("examples/infection/graph.py") }}
+and the `neworder.geospatial.GeospatialGraph` spatial domain.

 ## Outputs

 The output is an animated map of the agents, as illustrated above.
-A basemap can easily be added using `contextily` by uncommenting the lines in `__init_visualisation`.
+A basemap can easily be added by installing `contextily` and uncommenting the lines in `__init_visualisation`.